-This easy to program water timer is desirable for its intuitive design: it easily connects to any drip tube, hose, or faucet, and the valve for controlling this faucet timer is solenoid, so it is reliable.
+This easy to program water timer is desirable for its intuitive design: it easily connects to any drip tube, hose, or faucet, and the valve for controlling this faucet timer is a solenoid, so it is reliable.

-It has a fail safe that automatically turns off the water timer when the battery is low, and has a low battery warning indicator.
+It has a fail safe that automatically turns off the water timer when the battery is low and has a low battery warning indicator.

-Most notably, if the batteries are replaced within fifteen seconds of being removed, the Raindrip programmable hose faucet will keep whatever program you set it to use, which removes some of the hassle from its operation.
+Most notably, if the batteries are replaced within fifteen seconds of being removed, the Raindrip programmable hose faucet will keep whatever program you set it to use, which removes some of the hassles from its operation.

 While this is an easy to use timer, it isn’t particularly over-complicated.
 It doesn’t come with too many advanced features.
 You will likely need to buy a pressure regulator to go along with it.
 However, it isn’t particularly expensive either.

 All things considered, it is a cheap water timer option that will probably last you quite a few seasons if you take good care of it.
 But for a more advanced and sophisticated option, you may want to continue searching for other products.